Ansh-Patoliya/python_learning/PROGRESS.md

 - Created project notebook and loaded dataset using Pandas
 - create questions to be answered from the dataset
+- solve step 1 half (Understanding the dataset) of EDA process
+---

+## 🗓️ Day 31 - Project: Netflix Data Analysis (Part 2) (Sep 24, 2025)

+### ✅ Work Done

-- solve step 1 (Understanding the dataset) of EDA process
+- solve step 1 complete (Understanding the dataset) of EDA process
 ---